Last Updated on July 10, 2021 by Julia Wilson

 In 1986 Brunhilde gave birth to a litter of kittens, fathered by Siegfried.
 It is then that Cora decided to try and establish a new breed from these cats and contacted Dr Solveig Pflueger of TICA who advised her to write a breed standard based on the Russian Blue but with the longer coat and to find other people interested in breeding these cats.

 Cora applied to TICA (The International Cat Foundation) for NBS (new breed status) in 1987, and the Nebelung was awarded Championship status in 1997.
 There has been some resistance from Russian Blue breeders, but despite this, the breed is slowly gaining in popularity.
-Other cat councils who recognise the Nebelunc include American Cat Fanciers Association, Livre Officiel des Origines Félines and World Cat Federation.
+Other cat councils that recognise the Nebelunc include American Cat Fanciers Association, Livre Officiel des Origines Félines and World Cat Federation.

 As some Russian Blue cats carry the recessive long-haired gene, outcrossing is permitted to increase the gene pool of the Nebelung.